About background updates in macOS

 Types of background updates

-Background updates include Rapid Security Responses, security-configuration updates, and system data files.
+Background updates include Background Security Improvements, security-configuration updates, and system data files.

 Security-configuration updates